luptmoor/Beetle_Catching_Swarm_Optimisation/README.md

 # Bug_Catching_Swarm_Optimisation

-This repository is part of a coding assignment for the course AE4350: Bio-Inspired Intelligence and Learning for Aerospace Engineering at Delft University of Technology, supervised by G.C.H.E. de Croon.
+This repository is part of a coding assignment for the course AE4350: Bio-Inspired Intelligence and Learning for Aerospace Engineering at Delft University of Technology, supervised by prof. Guido de Croon.
 Aim of this programme is optimising a simulated drone swarm in 2D to catch beetles, inspired by the invasive Asian Longhorned Beetle (A. glabripennis).
 The optimisation is conducted using CMA-ES by importing library 'cma'.
 Please contact the author Lukas Uptmoor for a full report about this project.
 To run the code, adjust settings.py to your wishes and then run main.py.